Stomach acid test

-The test is done after a period of not eating so that fluid is all that remains in the stomach.
+The test is done after you have not eaten for a while so fluid is all that remains in the stomach.
 Stomach fluid is removed through a tube that is inserted into the stomach through the esophagus (food pipe).

-To test the ability of the cells in the stomach to release acid, a hormone called gastrin may be injected into your body.
+A hormone called gastrin may be injected into your body.
+This is done to test the ability of the cells in the stomach to release acid.
 The stomach contents are then removed and analyzed.

-You will be asked not to eat or drink for 4 - 6 hours before the test.
+You will be asked not to eat or drink for 4 to 6 hours before the test.

-You may have some discomfort or a gagging feeling as the tube is passed through your nose or mouth, and down your esophagus.
+You may have some discomfort or a gagging feeling as the tube is inserted.

-Your doctor may recommend this test for the following reasons:
+Your health care provider may recommend this test for the following reasons:

 Note: Normal value ranges may vary slightly depending on the lab doing the test.
-Talk to your doctor about the meaning of your specific test results.
+Talk to your provider about the meaning of your specific test results.

 - Increased levels of gastrin can cause increased release of acid and may lead to ulcers (Zollinger-Ellison syndrome).